-Complaints are managed by Senior Staff, the Principal and Governors.
-An explanation of the complaint's procedure can be found on the Shireland Collegiate Academy Trust website.
+Complaints are managed by senior staff, the Principal and Governors.

+An explanation of the complaint's procedure is included in the Safeguarding Information Booklet for Parents and the Safeguarding Information Booklet for Pupils.

 Complaints from staff are dealt with under the academy's Complaints and Disciplinary and Grievance procedures.